uzser/shekel-streamer/README.md

 - Automated financial transactions scraping from specified providers.
 - Storing transactions in a MongoDB database.
 - Sending transaction notifications to specified Telegram channels.
-- Customizable schedule for getting new transactions.
+- Customizable schedule for getting new transactions (by cron).
 - Support for multiple users and separate credentials and Telegram channels for each financial provider.
 - Translating transactions descriptions using the OpenAI API, catering to the Israeli context and supporting custom phrase recognition.
 - Deployable using Docker with docker-compose and a published docker image.